Even when taken in high amounts, CBD has been shown to be safe and well tolerated.

 How Much CBD You Should Take

 There is no standardized answer to the question of how much CBD is best.
-The reality is that everyone’s individual CBD needs vary, and people can respond differently to the supplement.
+The reality is that everyone’s individual CBD needs vary, and people can respond differently to the compound.

 While the Food and Drug Administration (FDA) would be the most reliable source for this type of information, the federal agency has yet to create any Recommended Daily Intake (RDA) for CBD.